 1. Saint Pierre and Miquelon

 This was a hard one.
-We really, really like the British Indian Ocean Territory flag, but in the end we felt this one was more interesting.
+I really, really like the British Indian Ocean Territory flag, but in the end I felt this one was more interesting.
 Since “interesting” is the operative word in the title of this list, interestingly enough, it belongs right here.
 Saint Pierre and Miquelon is a self-governing French territory (not a region like Martinique and Guadeloupe) that’s situated in the North Atlantic near Canada.
-What makes this flag the most interesting on the list is only partially because of the big yellow ship.
-As we said above, we may be jaded because we love the ocean, but we think that anyone would be drawn to this flag because of this unique artistic element.
+What makes this flag the most interesting on my list is only partially because of the big yellow ship.
+As I said above, I may be jaded because I love the ocean, but I think that anyone would be drawn to this flag because of this unique artistic element.
 But it doesn’t end there.
 This flag has the flags of three other nations on it: Basque Country, Brittany, and Lower Normandy.
 How cool is that?
 And those other flags are interesting because …

 - The Lower Norman flag: It is a provincial banner from a northern region of France and displays two leopards.
 Yes, leopards!